 "If felt really special, like I was giving myself a precious gift" K.F sharing about how it feels to bring her attention and awareness back to her body, such a profound act of self-care.

-I am offering a FREE 10 minute discovery call, for the first 5 people, who would like to find out how private yoga can help you manage your mental and emotional wellbeing.
+I am offering a FREE 10 minute discovery call, for anyone who would like to find out how private yoga can help you manage your mental and emotional wellbeing.

 Find more ease, joy and calm.
 Reduce overwhelm, stress and anxiety.
 Learn specific yoga techniques to suit your unique situation.